TawhidFirst/blog/content/en/post/degrees-of-religion-with-pillars/index.md

 ## Question

-What are the degrees of religion, citing for each one its pillars ?
+What are the degrees of religion, citing for each one its pillars?

 May Allah reward you well